Alexey Popov (journalist): Biography

-He began race commentary in 1992 on the TV channel Russia 1.
+He began race commentary in 1992 on the TV channel Russia 1, then-RTR.

 In the same year he became a member of the company Samipa (Monaco), which owned the television rights to broadcast Formula 1 races in the former USSR.
 Then he moved to Monaco where he did the production of Chrono TV program.
 At that time, he was commenting CART and NASCAR races on the French TV channel AB Moteurs.
 Since 1996, he resumed working on Russian television.

-Was nominated for TEFI award in 2000, but lost it to Vladimir Maslachenko.
+Popov was nominated for TEFI award in 2000, but lost it to Vladimir Maslachenko.

 In 2005, 2009 and 2011-2012, Popov led channel Russia 2 program Grand Prix with Alexey Popov.

-Popov is often called Russian voice of Formula 1.

-Since February 2007 to May 2013 - the permanent presenter of the Week of sports, led it in turn with Dmitry Guberniev.
+From February 2007 to May 2013 he was the permanent presenter of the Week of sports, led it in turn with Dmitry Guberniev.

-Since November 2015 he works on Match TV channel.
+From November 2015 to March 2022 he worked for Match TV channel.

+Since 2024, he owns a sport bar called Lights Out (Гаснут Огни) named after his own catch-phrase.
+During the F1 races, he comments them with his spouse Natalia Fabrichnova for the visitors of his bar but also streams his commentary box over the Internet.

+Popov is often called The Russian voice of Formula 1.
+Alongside Formula One, he has been a commentator of various racing series like GP2/Formula 2, A1 Grand Prix etc.

-He speaks many European languages: French, Italian, Spanish, Portuguese, English and others, in varying degrees.
+He speaks many European languages: French, Italian, Spanish, Portuguese, German, English and others, in varying degrees.

+While in Formula 1 paddock, he has made friends with many F1 drivers, mostly French-speaking, like Alain Prost, Jean Alesi, and Olivier Panis whom he calls one of his best friends.

+Aside from motorsports, Popov also commentates rugby union matches.

 Personal life

-Divorced, he has three children from two prior marriages.
-His first wife is French, and the mother of two sons.
+He has three children from two prior marriages.
+His first wife is French, and she is the mother of his two sons.
+In 2023, he married his colleague Natalia Fabrichnova with whom he has been sharing commentary box since 2012.